CutmanMike/twitchy-doom/commands/GiveItem.md

 ## Parameters
 ```
 Actor - The actor to give to the player.
+(Required)
 Amount - The amount of the inventory to give to the player (Default 1).
 ```